gradle/gradle/design-docs/gradle-2.0.md

 * Use `${task.name}.${task.extension}` as the default archive name, so that the default does not conflict with another archive task.

-## Test output
+## Test output directories

 The current defaults for the outputs of tasks of type `Test` conflict with each other:

 * Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with another `Test` task.

-## Gradle GUI and Open-API

-Now that we have reasonable tooling support via IDEs, remove the open API.

 ## Remove old dependency result graph

 The old dependency result graph is expensive in terms of heap usage.
 We should remove it.

-* Promote (un-incubate) the new dependency graph types.
+* Promote new dependency result graph to un-incubate it.
-* Remove methods that use `ResolvedDependency` and `UnresolvedDependency` and remove these types.
+* Remove methods that use `ResolvedDependency` and `UnresolvedDependency`.
-* Possibly keep methods that use `ResolvedArtifact` if no replacement has been added.
+* Keep `ResolvedArtifact` and replace it later, as it is not terribly expensive to keep.

 ## Remove API methods that are added by the DSL decoration